Accuracy-Robustness Trade Off via Spiking Neural Network Gradient Sparsity Trail: Evaluation and analysis

 While gradient was clearly defined as norm was calculable, gradient sparsity emerges predominantly within residual blocks from 29.01\% in IF neurons surrogate gradient to 37.88\% in max pooling gradient, particularly in components such as convolutional layers, batch normalization, max pooling, and arctan surrogate gradients of IF neurons.
 This sparsity may serve as a natural regularization mechanism, assisting in gradient-based attacks mitigation and contributing to the enhanced robustness observed in our experiments.

-Upon further analysis, we identified two distinct types of gradient sparsity emerging from these operations, which we categorize as: \begin{itemize} \item \textit{Architectural sparsity} where input gradient sparsity occurred mostly due to intentional architectural choice. \item \textit{Natural sparsity} where input gradient sparsity occurred due to the nature of spike signal instead of model design influence. \end{itemize} To quantify these sources, we analyze the gradient expressions of each component within the spike-based element-wise residual blocks.
-In Equation~\ref{eq:component}, \( \text{Conv} \) and \( \text{Conv}^{\intercal} \) refer to the forward and transposed convolution operations respectively. \( \mathcal{L} \) denotes the loss function, \( \mathbf{w} \) the kernel weights, and \( y \) the output of the operation.
-For the batch normalization (BN) gradient, \( \gamma_c \) and \( \beta_c \) represent the learned scale and shift parameters for channel \( c \), while \( \mu_c \) and \( \sigma_c^2 \) are the mean and variance computed across the batch of size \( m \).
-The notation \( \hat{x}_{i,c} \) is the normalized input, and \( \delta_{i,c} \) represents the partial derivative of the loss with respect to the BN output.
-The max pooling gradient selectively propagates gradients only through the maximum element within each pooling region \( \mathcal{R}_{p,q} \), and \( \mathcal{H} \) denotes the arctangent surrogate gradient of IF neurons, controlled by the slope parameter \( \alpha \).
+Upon further analysis, we identified two distinct types of gradient sparsity emerging from these operations, which we categorize as: \begin{itemize} \item \textit{Architectural sparsity} where input gradient sparsity occurred mostly due to intentional architectural choice. \item \textit{Natural sparsity} where input gradient sparsity occurred due to the nature of spike signal instead of model design influence. \end{itemize}

-As seen in Equation~\ref{eq:component}, convolution, batch normalization, and surrogate gradient components are all dependent on input and intermediate values.
-However, max pooling introduces a structural bottleneck where gradients are non-zero only at the maximum activation locations, and zero elsewhere.
+To quantify these sources, we analyze the gradient expressions of each component within the spike-based element-wise residual blocks.
+As seen in Equation~\ref{eq:component}, convolution \textbf{Conv}, batch normalization \textbf{BN}, and surrogate gradient components $\Theta$ are all dependent on input and intermediate values.
+However, max pooling \textbf{MaxPool} introduces a structural bottleneck where gradients are non-zero only at the maximum activation locations, and zero elsewhere.
 These null gradients can propagate through backward pass, create sparsity in earlier layers and is denoted as \textit{architectural sparsity}.
 This effect is amplified in SEW-ResNet due to the high coupling nature of residual blocks (illustrated in Figure~\ref{sew_block}).
 Thus, replacing max pooling with a less sparse alternative could enhance gradient density.
-To evaluate this hypothesis, we replaced max pooling operations with average pooling, whose gradient is given by:
+To evaluate this hypothesis, we replaced max pooling \textbf{MaxPool} operations with average pooling \textbf{AvgPool}, whose gradient is given by:

 This formulation distributes gradients evenly across all elements in the receptive field \( \mathcal{R}_{p,q} \), effectively reducing the degree of gradient sparsity, allow it to have broader impact during gradient-based optimization.
 We then re-evaluate SEW-ResNet variants’ performance under this setting and measure the resulting input gradient sparsity along with their adversarial robustness.
 The results are detailed in Figure~\ref{sparse_fig_avg} and Table~\ref{tab:rebenchmark}.